BDSC-CDS/glowing-bear-medco-bioref/bioref_doc.md

 diagnosed with Diabetes AND that are males AND that are taller than 170cm.

 One could even use exclusion constraints.
 One can add any exclusion constraint to a set of inclusion constraints (e.g. patients that are not diagnosed with cancer).

+# Creation of a different handler on the backend side:

+We created a new handler [explore_statistics.go](https://github.com/CHUV-DS/medco_bioref/blob/bioref/connector/server/handlers/explore_statistics.go).
+This handler is reachable via the following URL at each MedCo node: /node/explore-statistics/query

+This service (ExploreStatisticsHandler) is responsible with answering queries whose aim is to obtain the histogram of the concept sent as parameter to the request.
+We defined the characteristics of this handler using swagger, and then executed swagger’s code generator in order to obtain the handler’s skeleton.The handler expects the following parameters:
+* The ID of the query which will be used to identify the query during the aggregation of thebuckets’ counts.
+* The number of buckets (or bins) of the histogram.
+* The cohort name of the predefined population of interest.
+* The  concept path if only a  concept is  given  as  parameter.
+If additionally a modifier is given as a parameter, the concept path will be the path of the concept to which the modifier applies.
+* The applied path and path of the modifier if some modifier is given as parameter.
+* The user public key which will be used for key switching.

+The response sent back to the client contains the following information (already partially listed by the API response section):
+* A list of buckets.
+Each list’s element describes the lower and higher bound of a bucket, as well as the encrypted count of observations that fall into that bin.
+* Timers detailing how long operations took to execute on the back-end side.

+The handler creates a query object using the parameters given by the client.
+Once this is done the query is executed.
+This execution steps encompasses the following work (c.f. the Execute() method of the [reference_intervals.go](https://github.com/CHUV-DS/medco_bioref/blob/bioref/connector/server/reference_intervals/reference_intervals.go) file):
+* Parsing and preparing the parameters for further work
+* Retrieving observations linked to the concept and cohort.
+* Construction of the bins boundaries.
+* Classifying the observations in the appropriate buckets.
+* Aggregating the counts across the different servers.
+* Calling the key switching procedure